d3f4ult-jeri/d3f4ult-jeri/README.md

 - 🚀 I like to build stuff and trying out new technologies

 ### 💻 Expertise
-As a skilled web developer, I have showcased my expertise in crafting robust web applications utilizing technologies such as Laravel, Vue, React, and Node.js.
-My proficiency specifically with PHP has empowered me to construct potent back-end applications.
-This involves implementing RESTful APIs, working extensively with databases, guaranteeing secure and efficient server-side logic, and ensuring optimal functionality.
-Moreover, my adeptness in JavaScript has enabled me to create interactive and dynamic user interfaces.
-I achieve this by developing reusable components and effectively managing both state and data flow.
+Experienced Web Developer with a strong proficiency in PHP and JavaScript, specializing in building dynamic and responsive web applications.
+Skilled in utilizing popular frameworks such as Laravel, Vue.js, React, and Node.js to create seamless user experiences.
+Adept at designing and implementing APIs and working with databases to ensure efficient data management and integration.

 ### 🛠️ Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=php,js,html,css,laravel,nodejs,react,vue,jquery,bootstrap,tailwind,mysql,mongodb,graphql,git,github,cloudflare)](https://skillicons.dev)